kite-sdk/kite-docs/API-Overview.md

 }
 ```

-Once you have defined a schema, you can use `DatasetDescriptor.Builder` to create a descriptor instance and a dataset using that descriptor.
+Once you have defined a schema, you can use `DatasetDescriptor.Builder` to create a descriptor instance and then a dataset using that descriptor.
 Once a dataset is created, its schema is loaded automatically.

 ### DatasetDescriptor Options